 This is how the NFT trades look after they have been merged:

 What if I already added some NFTs manually?

 You can choose whether you want to replace all of the manual NFT transactions or if you want to keep these manual transactions and only sync newer NFT transactions automatically.

 If you want to replace the manual ones then you would need to permanently delete all of the manual transactions that were added in the past.
 You would then need to resync your wallet from the beginning.
 Make sure to remove any starting sync date in the API settings of your wallet first.
 You can do this by clicking on the 'Auto sync enabled' banner from your wallet overview page

 What if I received multiple NFTs in one transaction?

-If you bought multiple NFTs at the same time then you will not be able to merge the transactions as described above.
-In this case, you will need to assign the value of each NFT instead.
+If you bought multiple NFTs at the same time, then you can merge up to 8 with one withdrawal.
+However, for anything above 8 NFT’s, you will need to assign the value of each NFT instead.

-First, you need to figure out the cost of each NFT
+To do this, first, you need to figure out the cost of each NFT.

 The same method can be used if you sell multiple NFTs at the same time.
 Each NFT withdrawal would then need to be edited to reflect the proceeds.